 When early botanical explorers ventured above the bushline they found many new species.
 Among the novel plants William Colenso encountered on his first journey to the Ruahine Range was the speargrass or Spaniard.
 It was especially memorable if you sat in the wrong place.
 ‘A large stout species of the ever-to-be-remembered genus Aciphylla was, for us, alas! far too plentiful’.
 1

 Swamps were considered wastelands by European settlers, who drained and ploughed them into farmland.
 Wetland areas have been reduced by about 85% in the last 150 years, from nearly 700,000 hectares to about 100,000.
 While several thousand wetlands remain, most are small.
 Coastal wetlands are very productive, providing habitat, breeding areas, and food for shellfish, crustaceans, inshore fish and birds.
 Wetlands are home to 20% of New Zealand's indigenous birds.

 Much of New Zealand’s land area is farmed.
 It is estimated that 25,000 exotic plant species have been introduced – mainly for gardening and farming.
 Ryegrass and clover are ubiquitous on farm paddocks across the country.

 The radiata pine (Pinus radiata) is used for huge forestry plantations.
-In 2001 there were 1.6 million hectares of the species.
+In 2001 there was 1.6 million hectares of the species.
 Together with the many introduced grasses and crops, they cover almost half of New Zealand.
 In some places, pine trees, regarded as weeds, are referred to as ‘wilding pines’, as they have been sown by the wind.
-They threaten to change the landscape in parts of the South Island high country.
+These are changing the landscape in parts of the South Island high country.